pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 # Migrating from chrony

 Both chrony and ntpd-rs can serve a similar role on Unix systems.
 This guide is aimed to help those migrating machines currently running chrony to ntpd-rs.
 We assume here experience with the [chrony configuration format](https://chrony-project.org/doc/4.3/chrony.conf.html).
-A user with no or little chrony experience may be better of following our [getting started guide](getting-started.md).
+A user with no or little chrony experience may be better off following our [getting started guide](getting-started.md).

-Before we start with the specifics of how to convert individual directives, first a few notes.
-In contrast with the chrony configuration format, which acts like a list of commands to the client, the ntpd-rs configuration is a toml file.
+Before we start with the specifics on how to convert individual directives, first a few notes.
+In contrast with the chrony configuration format, which acts like a list of commands to the client, the ntpd-rs configuration is a [TOML](https://toml.io/) file.
 In particular, this means configuration is done by giving values for properties.
-As such, fields cannot be repeated unless part of a list (such as with the `[[peers]]` sections and `[[server]]` sections).
+As such, fields cannot be repeated unless part of a list, such as with the `[[peers]]` sections and `[[server]]` sections.
 Comments can be added by starting them with a `#`.
 The remainder of the line is then ignored.

 Please note that for some of the settings below, ntpd-rs and chrony do use different defaults.
 When converting a configuration, please pay extra attention in particular to `minsources`/`minimum-agreeing-peers`, `maxstep` and the corresponding `-panic-thresholds`, and any settings for NTS server functionality.
 Validation of the resulting ntpd-rs configuration can be done with `ntp-ctl validate -c <path>`, which should at least catch the most egregious errors.